CodeYourFuture/Module-Databases/Big-Spender/readme.md

 ## User Stories:

 - As a data analyst, I want to retrieve specific transaction records that meet a certain criteria, so that I can generate insights and reports based on the data.
-- As a finance manager, I want to know the total amount spent on a specific month, so that I can compare it with our budget and plan accordingly.
+- As a fi\qnance manager, I want to know the total amount spent on a specific month, so that I can compare it with our budget and plan accordingly.
 - As a data analyst, I want to filter transactions by a specific keyword, so that I can retrieve records that are relevant to my analysis.
 - As a finance manager, I want to add a missing transaction to the database, so that it correctly reflects our latest expenses for our report.